pgroonga/pgroonga.github.io/reference/groonga-functions/pgroonga-tuple-is-alive.md

 PostgreSQL keeps invalid tuples such as `DELETE`-ed or `UPDATE`-ed tuples until `VACUUM`.
 PostgreSQL removes invalid tuples when it searches.

 The Groonga database used by PGroonga also keeps records associated with invalid tuples until `VACUUM`.
-It means that `SELECT pgroonga.command('select ' || pgroonga.table_name('INDEX_NAME'))` includes records associated with invalid tuples.
+It means that `SELECT pgroonga_command('select ' || pgroonga_table_name('INDEX_NAME'))` includes records associated with invalid tuples.
 Because [`select` Groonga command](http://groonga.org/docs/reference/commands/select.html) doesn't know about invalid tuples in PostgreSQL.

 `pgroonga_tuple_is_alive` checks whether the tuple associated with the Groonga record is alive (= not invalid).
 If you add `pgroonga_tuple_is_alive(ctid)` to [`--filter` parameter](http://groonga.org/docs/reference/commands/select.html#select-filter) value of `select` Groonga command, you can get only alive records even if `VACUUM` isn't executed.